Alaska Marine Mammal Field Work

 Project

-University of Washington employees temporarily hired under the Cooperative Agreement will be working with MML staff and volunteers to spend up to 10 weeks on St. Paul and St. George Islands to collect observations of previously marked northern fur seals.
+University of Washington employees temporarily hired under the Cooperative Institute will be working with MML staff and volunteers to spend up to 10 weeks on St. Paul and St. George Islands collecting observations of previously marked northern fur seals.
 This data will be used for studies of northern fur seal demography and vital rates.
+In late fall, a cohort of pups and adult females will be tagged.

 Contact